Obsessive-compulsive disorder (OCD)

 Prevalence

 OCD is fairly common.
 It is estimated that as many as 3 out of every 100 adults are affected by it at some point in their lives.
-Although it can develop at any age, it often starts in childhood, puberty or early adulthood.
+Although it can develop at any age, it usually starts in childhood, puberty or young adulthood.

 Outlook

 It usually takes some time before people notice that they or someone else have developed OCD.
 This condition doesn't appear from one day to the next.
 A lot of people think that their behavior is normal until they realize how much time their rituals are taking up.
 This may affect their work, family lives or relationships and make it difficult for them to fulfill their responsibilities or pursue hobbies.
-The disorder starts to take over their lives.
+OCD starts to govern their lives.

-OCD may develop differently over time in different people.
+The way in which OCD develops over time can vary.
 Without treatment, it often becomes chronic, although the intensity of symptoms may vary.
-Some people with OCD go through phases where they have no symptoms, though.
+Some people with OCD go through phases in which they feel less controlled by it.
 The type of obsessions and compulsions might change over time too.

-OCD is often less severe in adults than it is in younger people.
-If children and teenagers with OCD don't have treatment, 4 out of 10 of them experience an improvement in symptoms within five years.
+OCD is often less severe in adults than it is in children and teenagers.
+If teenagers with OCD don't have treatment, only 4 out of 10 of them experience an improvement in symptoms within five years.
 But many people only manage to get their OCD under control with the help of professionals.

 Diagnosis

-It is sometimes difficult to tell whether someone has OCD or another condition with similar symptoms.
-To get a reliable , it's important to see a doctor or psychotherapist.
+It is sometimes difficult to clearly distinguish between OCD and other conditions similar to OCD.
+It is important to see a doctor or psychotherapist in order to get a reliable .
 The first step is finding out what kind of obsessive thoughts or compulsive behaviors you have, and how you feel about them.
-The therapist asks various questions, such as the following:
+The doctor or therapist asks various questions, such as the following:

 • Do you find that certain thoughts or images keep coming to mind even though you try to shut them out?